 - A. All chiropractors who choose to practice acupuncture as an adjunct to their regular practice of chiropractic and who do not already hold a valid current acupuncture license issued by the Director of the Colorado Division of Registrations, must be certified by the Board.
 Applications for certification in acupuncture shall be made in a manner approved by the Board.
 Certification in acupuncture by the State Board of Chiropractic Examiners may be obtained by complying with the following: - 1.
-Completing a minimum of a combined total of 100 hours of theoretical study and supervised clinical instruction obtained from a school approved by the Board; and - 2.
+Completing a minimum of a combined total of 100 hours of theoretical study and supervised clinical instruction obtained from a school approved by the Board of chiropractic approved by the Council on Chiropractic Education or the equivalent hours of study and clinical supervision obtained from an instructor; and - 2.
 Passing a nationally recognized acupuncture examination. - B. The use of needle auriculotherapy or needle meridian therapy is exclusively limited to those licensees certified in acupuncture.